A Message from the School Chair

 With nearly 3,000 students, more than 100 faculty, and over 80 staff members we’re a big and diverse school.
 We pride ourselves on being a leading producer of graduate degrees for women and minorities in the U.S. and strongly believe in encouraging experiential learning activities in all of our programs.

 At the undergraduate level, 20% of our students are involved in research annually, 50% spend a semester studying abroad, and 60% engage in a co-op or internship prior to graduation.
-In addition, our students have access to the largest student-run makerspace in the nation, the Flowers Invention Studio; can participate in one of our seven Student Competition Center teams such as Wreck Racing, GT Off-Road, or RoboJackets; have the opportunity to take on a leadership role in an organization like the American Society of Mechanical Engineers (ASME); and can explore entrepreneurship through entering the InVenture Prize or taking part in CREATE-X, a Georgia Tech initiative to instill entrepreneurial confidence in students and empower them to launch successful startups.
+In addition, our students have access to the largest student-run makerspace in the nation, the Flowers Invention Studio; can participate in one of our seven Student Competition Center teams such as Wreck Racing, GT Off-Road, or RoboJackets; have the opportunity to take on a leadership role in organizations like the American Nuclear Society (ANS) or the American Society of Mechanical Engineers (ASME); and can explore entrepreneurship through entering the InVenture Prize or taking part in CREATE-X, a Georgia Tech initiative to instill entrepreneurial confidence in students and empower them to launch successful startups.

 At the graduate level, we perform research across 14 different areas: Acoustics and Dynamics; AI, Informatics for ME (AI2ME); Automation, Robotics and Control; Bioengineering; CAE and Design; Engineering Education; Fluid Mechanics; Heat Transfer, Combustion, and Energy Systems; Manufacturing; Mechanics of Materials; Medical Physics; Micro & Nano Engineering; Nuclear and Radiological Engineering; and Tribology.
 We currently exceed $60 million in new research awards annually which provides for a rich set of research opportunities in world-class facilities at Georgia Tech, like the Artificial Intelligence Manufacturing Pilot Facility (AI-MPF).
 The Woodruff School also plays a strong role in several Interdisciplinary Research Institutes on campus including the Georgia Tech Manufacturing Institute, the Institute for Data Engineering and Science, the Parker H. Petit Institute for Bioengineering and Bioscience, and the Strategic Energy Institute.
 Finally, we have strategic partnerships with several Department of Energy National Laboratories that give our graduate students unique research opportunities.